shabs99/KalahaGame/README.md

-# The Application runs on port 8085 and can be accessd on http://localhost:8085/
+# The Application runs on port 8085 : http://localhost:8085/